mattrussi/gitlab-com-runbooks/howto/manage-package-signing-keys.md

+---
-# GPG Keys for Package Signing
+title: GPG Keys for Package Signing
+tags:
+- howto
+---

 As described in the [omnibus project for GitLab](https://gitlab.com/gitlab-org/omnibus-gitlab/blob/master/doc/package-information/signed_packages.md), GitLab, Inc. provides signed packages starting with the release of `9.5`, and all packages on stable trees from that point forward as well (e.g. `9.3.x` as of August 22, 2017).
 The package signing keys are managed by the [Security Team](https://about.gitlab.com/handbook/engineering/security/#package-signing), and not by the [Build Team](https://about.gitlab.com/handbook/build/) to ensure separation of concerns.